 My target for August was to publish at least ten articles.
 I have published 11, and I have three more completed and scheduled.
 In addition to this, I have gone back and restructured five old articles using my newly learned SEO techniques.

-During the month I also had new guest posts published on Castaway with Crystal and Planet Dreaming, and was backlinked to in an article by The Portable Wife.
-I have also written and submitted several more guest posts that will go live in September.
+During the month I also had three new guest posts published on other blogs, and have written and submitted several more that will go live in September.